 We offer the only struggling post-op support group facilitated by a surgeon, our medical director Dr. Gail Wynn.
-In addition Saint Francis has the only adjustable gastric band support group sanctioned by the CHRIAS surgeons.
+In addition, Saint Francis has the only adjustable gastric band support group sanctioned by the physicians.
 Our support groups let you hear firsthand from others who have faced your same situation.
 After surgery, these helpful group meetings discuss practical lifestyle and behavior changes that can be important keys to your best outcome, now and long-term.

-Because we realize how busy life can be so we have designed our program so that you may begin at any time.
-We also have Saturdays and evening classes available.
+We realize how busy life can be so we have designed our program so that you may begin at any time.
+We also have many evening classes available.

-The Saint Francis Bariatric Surgery Center of Excellence (COE) is conveniently located adjacent to the office of COE surgeons Dr. Wynn, Dr. Irgau. and Dr. Peters.
+The Saint Francis Bariatric Surgery Center of Excellence (COE) is conveniently located adjacent to the office of COE surgeons Dr. Wynn, Dr. Irgau, and Dr. Peters.
+We also have an office at Saint Francis Hospital in Wilmington, Delaware.
 This arrangement allows for the coordination of multiple appointments and services for your convenience.

-We offer behavior modification classes twice a week by a licensed psychologist for a nominal fee.
+We offer self-study behavior modification classes twice a week by a licensed psychologist for a nominal fee.